gusrub/rooble/README.md

 ## Other features

-I will/may add a view helper to generate the pagination navigation and and initializer for the `MAX_RECORDS_PER_PAGE`.
-For now just set it yourself on your env vars.
+I will/may add a view helper to generate the pagination navigation.